Blankeos/payments-examples/README.md

   - Platform Registration
   - Code Integration (Packages Installed, Environment Variables, Backend Implementation, Frontend Implementation)
 - **Tech Stack**: SolidJS + Hono + Vike
-- **Platform Activation** is not covered.
+- **Platform Activation** - Verification process and other legal stuff for your account to start receiving payments is not covered.

 ## Definition of Terms

-- One-time Payment or Single payment.
+- One-time Payment or Single payment - a product you buy for 1 time.
-- Subscription
+- Subscription - Recurring payments on the same product.
 - Merchant of Record (MoR) - The entity responsible for managing the payment process on behalf of the merchant.
 Cross-border tax compliance is easy but usually in exchange for a higher fee, but essentially paying for convenience.
 - Tax Category (based on Creem)
   - Digital Goods or services